 In every Third Mind post, I talk about people becoming social molecules.
 Two people meet and a sort of third, hybrid self pops into existence.
 I call it the third mind.
 It’s generally a wispy, nebulous self at the MOMENT that people meet, as in, introduce themselves.
 If you think about it there is almost a sort of taste to a first meeting but it’s usually all but drowned out in the psychic noise of social posturing, self-consciousness, and the jumble of talk from all around.
 Still, it’s there.

-That deepening of the third mind between you is rather like the creating of a molecule.
-You are an element and they are an element, and you both have chemical properties.
+The deepening of the third mind between you and another is rather like the creating of a molecule.
+You are an element, and they are an element, and you both have chemical properties.
 There will be a chemical reaction when you meet.
 In most meetings, these reactions are Ho-Hum, almost neutral.
-With most people your two elements just sort of look at each other and shrug: “Hey.”, “Yup.”
+With most people, your two elements just look each other up and down and shrug: “Hey.”, “Yup.”

 Let’s talk blind dates.
-When you meet your blind date you know 0.7 seconds in whether this is anything or not.
+When you meet your blind date you know roughly 0.7 seconds in whether this is anything or not.
 Within half an hour of talk, you know for certain if you ever want to see them again for any reason.
 Meeting the same person in a different context isn’t the same thing at all.
-You don’t sprint to such large conclusions when meeting Bob from accounting for example.
+You don’t sprint to such large conclusions when meeting Bob from accounting in the break room for example.

-From across the table, your date’s secret service agent looks hard at you before giving the same little shake.
-OK, we’re done here…except for two hours of polite talk and an awkward goodnight.
+Meanwhile, across the table, your date’s secret service agent looks hard at you before giving the same little shake.
+OK, we’re done here…except for two hours of polite talk entropically cooling toward an awkward goodnight.